mindscan-de/FuriousIron-HFB/README.md

 not, but I'm not bothered enough to figure that out.
 Essentially this is a way which I came up with, to implement a test for "doesn't contain".

-Bloom-filters answer the question whether a value is not included.
+Bloom-filters answer the question whether a value is not included in a set.
 But can't answer a sure yes.
 Each yes is either a sure yes or a false positive.
-But a no is always a no. Anyhow when implementing a search engine, the scenario basically is to drop potential documents which do not contain one or more search terms, which we are specifically looking for.
+But a 'no' is always a 'no'.
+Anyhow when implementing a search engine, the scenario basically is to drop potential documents which don't contain one or more search terms, which we are specifically looking for.

-This Hash-Free-Bloom-Filter comes with a kind of clever hash function, which allows the hash to be computed that effectively that it is basically indistinguishable from a memory lookup.
+This Hash-Free-Bloom-Filter comes with a kind of clever hash function, which allows the hash to be computed that efficiently that it is effectively indistinguishable from a memory lookup.
-Making this a practically hash function free Bloom-Filter.
+Making this a virtually hash function free Bloom-Filter.
 The only remaining computational effort is a memory lookup to decide, whether a candidate can be dropped or not.

 Hash-Free-Bloom-Filters work only in a special circumstance, which I want to outline next.